 This test performs a full failover and failback between the primary and secondary site.
-You can simulate the disaster by shutting down the primary site's hosts or by adding iptables rules to block writing to the storage domains.
+You can simulate the disaster by shutting down the primary site's hosts or by adding firewall rules to block writing to the storage domains.

-For more information about failing over the environment, cleaning the environment, and performing the failback, see Section 3.3, "Execute a Failover", Section 3.4, "Clean the Primary Site", and Section 3.5, "Execute a Failback".
+For more information about failing over the environment, cleaning the environment, and performing the failback, see Executing a Failover, Cleaning the Primary Site, and Executing a Failback.